Baltimore Robbery Lawyer

 Robbery charges are thefts accomplished through the use or threat of force.
 The mere fact that a defendant is alleged to have threatened a supposed victim is enough to transform a misdemeanor theft charge into a felony robbery case.
 Even worse, if the defendant is alleged to have held a weapon during a robbery, a conviction can result in multiple years in prison.

 Thankfully, a Baltimore robbery lawyer may be able to help prevent this from happening.
 Robbery cases can be surprisingly complex as a prosecutor needs to prove both that the robbery occurred and that the defendant intended to take property from another party.
 As a result, an attorney could help to discredit witnesses, to examine any security footage, or to create an alibi for their clients.
-Contact a lawyer today to let them get started working for you.
+Contact us today to get started.